adambenaceur/README/README.md

 ## I'm a nursing student

-- 🌱 I’m currently learning full stack development and solidity
+- 🌱 I'm Currently working on side projects
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m currently learning full stack development and solidity
-- 🥅 2022 Goals: Learn more about web3, commit 1000 contributions
+- 🥅 2022 Goals: Learn more about web3, commit 1000 contributions, create a portfolio website
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact:

 ### Connect with me: